CS639-Data-Management-for-Data-Science/f24/p5/README.md

 In this project, you will get familiar with ETL workflow in data analysis, using Airbyte to Extract and Load the data, and DBT to Transform data.
 We will use the NYC Taxi dataset.

 Learning Objectives:
-1. Learn to set Airbyte using Docker on the Google VM
+1. Learn to set Airbyte online tool.
 2. Explore combining Airbyte and DBT in Snowflake to jointly process the data
 3. Get the experience in writing a data analysis report。